MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/virtual-datacenter/overview.md

 ### Monitoring and compliance

 The Azure Virtual Datacenter model uses [Azure Monitor]((https://docs.microsoft.com/en-us/azure/azure-monitor/overview)) as its default monitoring and reporting service.
 Azure Monitor's log analytics feature allows you to capture log data related to virtual machines and your network environment.
-When deploying a VDC, Azure creates a log analytics instance for the central IT hub and each of the workload spokes.
-This allows you to configure reports and alerts for your deployed resources.
+When deploying a VDC, you should create a log analytics instance for the central IT hub and each of the workload spokes.
+These instances will capture operational log data from your deployed resources, and allow you to use this data for  reports and alerts.

 Core Azure platform features such as  [Azure Active Directory Reports](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/overview-reports), [Azure Network Watcher (NW)](https://docs.microsoft.com/en-us/azure/network-watcher/), and [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/)are also important monitoring components of the model.